ZECTBynmo/changer/README.md

 npm install changer
 ```

 To use changer you need to create some rules.
 A rule is a just a function, and it returns the (possibly modified) line of text.
-Here's an example rule:
+Here's an example rules file:

 ```JavaScript
 exports.replaceEvens = function( lineNumber, text ) {